Cheong Chin Nam Road at Bukit Timah is lined with many casual eateries, making it a suitable place for dinners and supper.

-If you are looking for Thai food supper, Time For Thai is opened till wee hours of the night – 4am on Fridays and Saturdays, 3am on the other days.
+If you are looking for Thai food supper, Time For Thai is opened till wee hours of the night at 3am.

 This makes it suitable socialising eatery for night owls who are Thai food lovers.